-Love it or hate it, Black Friday and Cyber Monday will soon be upon us.
-Yes, in approximately six months time, the busiest event in the retail calendar will be in full swing, meaning there will be plenty of opportunity for you to bag a top Black Friday deal.
+Black Friday and Cyber Monday will soon be upon us.
+In just a couple of months time, the busiest event in the retail calendar will be in full swing, meaning there will be plenty of opportunity for you to bag a top Black Friday deal.

-So if there's some creative gear you've had your eye on for a while, you might be well served to hang fire for now.
-If last year's Black Friday performance is anything to go by, we're set to see some cracking deals for artists and designers.
-So what can we expect from Black Friday 2019?
+So if there's some creative gear you've been eyeing up, then you might as well wait a couple of months before splashing your cash.
+If last year's Black Friday performance is anything to go by, we're set to see some fantastic deals for artists and designers.
+So what can we expect from Black Friday 2019, which these days also includes Cyber Monday 2019?
 And how can you get the best Black Friday deals?
 Let's find out.

 When is Black Friday and Cyber Monday 2019?

-Before we dive head-first into what deals we might see, let's first make sure you've got the dates marked in your diaries.
-Originally started in the US, Black Friday traditionally takes place on the Friday immediately after Thanksgiving, meaning this year it falls on the 29 November.
+Before we dive head-first into the Black Friday deals we expect to see, let's first make sure you've got the dates marked in your diaries.
+Black Friday traditionally takes place on the Friday immediately after Thanksgiving, meaning this year it falls on 29 November.

-Of course, if stores need to shift stock they’ll follow up Black Friday discounts with further reductions on Cyber Monday – so expect one-off deals too.
-With Black Friday and Cyber Monday happening a little later this year, it may well be a good opportunity to get your Christmas shopping sorted in one fell swoop.
+These days, Cyber Monday usually sees a wider range of deals across individual retailers.
+It's less about one-off discounts, and more about lower prices generally.
+Saying that, if stores need to shift stock they’ll follow up Black Friday discounts with further reductions on Cyber Monday – so expect one-off deals too.
+With Black Friday and Cyber Monday happening a little later this year, it may well be a good opportunity to get your Christmas shopping sorted.

 Where will we see the best Black Friday and Cyber Monday deals?